Our Concept of a Structural Equation Model

 StructuralEquationModels.SemFIMLType

-Full information maximum likelihood estimation.
-Can handle observed data with missings.
+Full information maximum likelihood (FIML) estimation.
+Can handle observed data with missing values.

 Constructor